suprith4989/which-assignment/README.md

 a.
 Product details such as Key features, Test score, Pros and Cons are displayed

 ## Installation and Usage
-1. Clone the repo using command: 'git clone <repo link>'
+1. Clone the repo using command: 'git clone {repo link}'
-2. Switch to the repo: 'cd <repo name>'
+2. Switch to the repo: 'cd {repo name}'
 3. Run the test case file: 'cypress run --spec cypress/integration/<spec file name>
+4. Or simply use the direct download option and install cypress.
+This will let you open the project directly in the cypress dashboard.
+5. Open the installed Cypress application
+6. Drag your project into the window or manually open it
+7. Run the test case spec file
-4. Observe the cypress window for test case status
+8. Observe the cypress window for test case status

 ## Important Files